Dabboy345/EDA2/README.md

     }
 ```

 This is the part of the code in the attack function that executes whenever the modifier of a skill is t (only Timestrike has that modifier) then we choose a random number from 0 to the stack top - 1 (basicaly all index of the stack) and select a random hability from the stack.
 Then to not change the atributes of the original skill, we create a Skill pointer, copy the random skill selected into that pointer and then add the double power.
 Then we simply return the result of the attack with this new skill.
 This part of te code is on top of the attack function so when executed it will return the result of the attack and will not execute the rest of the attack function for the timestrike because it already did what it was suposed to.
 The stack has a limit of 50 elements and will be reset if you restart the code or win the game.
+This part of the function has the same comeplexity as the function attack mentioned above whihc has is O(1).
+This function is in inside the attack which is located in line 33 of comabt.c.

 **7. The game turns are defined at the beginning of the battle using a queue, which randomly decides with a probability the N turns that the battle should last (or fixes the limit to a fixed number).**